openwfm/wrf-sfire-docs/docs/globus.md

 # Security notes
 * Your personal endpoint makes an outgoing connection which is typically not blocked by firewalls and does not need any incoming ports open.
 * Your personal endpoint runs as you and in principle it has access to any files on the computer that you have.
-* Personal endpoint seems to refuse access to files outside of your home directory, even if they are owned by you, such as on another disk.
+* Personal endpoint seems to refuse access to some other filesystems and to some files outside of your home directory, even if they are owned by you.
 * Your personal endpoint is visible to anyone on Globus but it is accessible from your own Globus account only.

 # Works with